gomills/millcrawler/README.md

 - Improve outcomes: we have to know exactly how the crawl went and the info we want to store from it

-- Define stop signals: 429, timeout
+- Define stop signals: 429 / timeout

 Side quests TODOS for refactoring:

-- Simplify config, just accept .json
+- Simplify config, just accept .json.
+DONE
 - Discriminate the /crawler file.
 Separate into crawl_urls and crawler
 - Merge urlextraction with the corresponding crawl_urls
 - Deprecate kw_interrupt_signal